AMITS424/Four-quadrant-analog-multiplier/README.md

 •	Simulation Result for the four quadrant Analog Multiplier

+	Transient Analysis of the Multiplier

+	Frequency Response of the multiplier

+	Power Dissipation of the multiplier

+	Input noise of the multiplier

+	Output noise of the multiplier

 •	Simulation result for neuron activation function

 •	Results and Analysis